Quentium-Forks/PyRIC/README.md

 ### e.
 Stability vs Latest

-Keep in mind that the most stable version and easist installallation but oldest release is on PyPI (installed through pip).
+Keep in mind that the most stable version and easiest installation but oldest release is on PyPI (installed through pip).
 The source on http://wraith-wireless.github.io/PyRIC tends to be newer but may have some bugs.
 The most recent source but hardest to install is on https://github.com/wraith-wireless/pyric/releases/ It is not guaranteed to be stable